janluke/iccas-dataset/README.md

 under section "Documento esteso".

 Reports were originally published twice per week; since april, they are published only once per week.
-There may be exception to this schedule though, e.g. in august.
+There may be exceptions to this schedule though, e.g. in august.

-I wrote a script that is run periodically in order to automatically update this repository when a new report is published.
-You can find the code in [this repository](https://github.com/janLuke/iccas-code).

 ## Data folder structure